HMS Sceptre (1781)

 HMS Sceptre was a 64-gun third-rate ship of the line of the Royal Navy, launched on 8 June 1781 at Rotherhithe.
+She served in the American War of Independence and the French Revolutionary Wars before being wrecked in a gale in Table Bay, South Africa, in 1799.
 The ship was wrecked in a hurricane on 5 November 1799 in Table Bay near the Cape of Good Hope.

 Career

 Shortly after completion she was sent out to the Indian Ocean to join Vice-Admiral Sir Edward Hughes's squadron.
 She arrived in time for the Battle of Trincomalee in 1782.
 This was the fourth battle of a bloody campaign between Vice-Admiral Hughes and the French Admiral Suffren's squadron.

 The following year, she took part in the Battle of Cuddalore (1783), the final battle in the East Indies campaign.
 In the run-up to the battle Sceptre captured the Naïade, under captain Villaret, on the night of 11 April 1783.
 Naïade was armed with eighteen to twenty 8-pounder guns and ten swivel guns, and had a crew of 160 men.
 The British took her into service but never commissioned her; they then sold her in August 1784.

 She was then laid up for the peace.
 In 1794, under the command of Commodore John Ford, Sceptre assisted in the capture of Port-au-Prince, Haiti.

 On 12 March 1795, under the command of Captain William Essington, Sceptre sailed for the Cape of Good Hope as escort to fleet of East Indiamen sailing to India and China.